sugarGliders/Numero/README.md

 Usage
 -----

-The package contains an extensive vignette that will introduce the package functions with a real-life example from subgrouping individuals with type 1 diabetes.
+The vignette of the package contains a practical real-life example of how to use the Numero R functions to define subgroups within a biomedical dataset.

 ``` r
 library(Numero)